mahmoud-maan/Traffic-Signs-Detection-and-Classification/README.md

 A comprehensive deep learning project that combines both detection and classification of traffic signs, utilizing state-of-the-art computer vision techniques and neural network architectures.

-> 📝 Originally presented at the Technology of Autonomous Vehicles Seminar
+> 📝 Originally presented at the Technology of Autonomous Vehicles Students Seminar
 > Topic 3: Traffic Sign Detection and Classification
 > Authors: Mahmoud Maan, Hanju Chen